freeipa/freeipa/doc/designs/subordinate-ids.md

 * remove ``fake_dna_plugin`` hack from ``baseuser`` plug-in.
 * add custom range type for idranges and teach AD trust, sidgen, and range overlap check code to deal with new range type.

+#### user-del --preserve

+Preserving a user with ``ipa user-del --preserve`` currently fails with an ObjectclassViolation error (err=65).
+The problem is caused by configuration of referential integrity postoperation plug-in.
+The plug-in excludes the subtree ``nsslapd-pluginexcludeentryscope: cn=provisioning,$SUFFX``.
+Preserved users are moved into the staging area of the provisioning subtree.
+Since the ``ipaOwner`` DN target is now out of scope, the plug-in attempts to delete references.
+However ``ipaOwner`` is a required attribute, which triggers the objectclass violation.

+Possible solutions

+* Don't preserve subid entries
+* Implement preserve feature for subid entries and move subids of preserved users into
+  ``cn=deleted subids,cn=accounts,cn=provisioning,$SUFFIX`` subtree.
+* Change ``nsslapd-pluginexcludeentryscope`` setting